|Funding Program:||Roads of Strategic Importance

 These road upgrades are expected to increase freight capacity, efficiency and access, and improve safety and travel reliability for all road users.
 Upgrades to this corridor are also expected to support local industry and the creation of local jobs.

-The delivery schedule will be determined as planning on the project progresses and in consultation with the Victorian Government.
+Scoping and development works are underway, with the schedule for construction works to be determined as planning on the project progresses and in consultation with the Victorian Government.

 Disclaimer: The material contained in this site is made available